KatharinaBlass/ProKo-Belegaufgabe/README.md

 # Belegaufgabe
 ## Setup
 This project is implemented in C++ with the library `OpenCV` for image processing and the libraries `OpenMP` and `Microsoft MPI` for parallelization.
-Since it come along with a cmakelist, feel free to use cmake to configure the projekt for your preferred IDE e.g. Visual Studio.
-The following instructions will guide you to setup this project as I did, using VSCode with the needed C++ and Cmake extensions, a suitable compiler and whatever needed to include openCV, openMP and MPI as external libraries.
+Since it comes along with a CMakeList, feel free to use cmake to configure the projekt for your preferred IDE e.g. Visual Studio.
+The following instructions will guide you to setup this project using VSCode with the needed C++ and Cmake extensions, a suitable compiler and whatever needed to include openCV, openMP and MPI as external libraries.

 First of all clone this repository!